 If the weight loss transformations of Survivor contestants are anything to go by, you can bet their food supply is well and truly limited.

-Season five's Monika Radulovic previously told Now To Love that aside from rewards, their diet consisted of a small portion of rice and kidney beans a day, plus whatever they can forage near camp such as fish, papaya and coconut.
+Monika Radulovic, who competed on the show in 2018, previously told Now To Love that aside from rewards, their diet consisted of a small portion of rice and kidney beans a day, plus whatever they can forage near camp such as fish, papaya and coconut.
 And the portion size was the real issue.

 "After a while, the beans and rice especially with some toasted coconut on top of it tastes good.
 We just didn't have enough to satisfy us, we had a cup per meal."